Out of School Care and Recreation

 Most programs have a community base; some operate as private profit-making ventures.

-Out of School Hours Care programs are seen as important vehicles for promoting healthy child development by engaging children in physical and creative activities and by linking children with other community organisations and clubs.
+Out of School Hours Care programs are seen as vehicles for promoting healthy child development by engaging children in physical and creative activities and by linking children with other community organisations and clubs.
 However, the important role of these programs is the development of children's life skills, the provision of play opportunities and supporting children to engage within their community.

-OSCAR Care Definition
+OSCAR Care definition

 OSCAR Care stands for Out of School Care and Recreation.
 It is often called After School Care.
 This definition is most commonly used in New Zealand for the sector of the childcare industry that caters for children aged 5 to 13 years of age.
-Predominately this type of childcare is delivered during before school hours, after school hours or during school holiday breaks.
+Predominately this type of childcare is delivered before school hours, after school hours or during school holiday breaks.
 OSCAR services are not delivered by government departments, but rather individuals (sole traders), companies, non-profit groups (such as churches) and school-owned operations.